Shruginator/python_project_template/README.md

 $ isort .
 ```

-For `black` we also recommend to add the option `--preview` to the end of the command to allow experimental and potentially disruptive style changes, which have improved string processing, e.g. for dealing with very long strings or comments.
+For *black* we also recommend to add the option `--preview` to the end of the command to allow experimental and potentially disruptive style changes, which have improved string processing, e.g. for dealing with very long strings or comments.

-### Mypy
+### MyPy

-`Mypy` describes itself as *"essentially a Python linter on steroids, and it can catch many programming errors by analyzing your program, without actually having to run it"*.
+*MyPy* describes itself as *"essentially a Python linter on steroids, and it can catch many programming errors by analyzing your program, without actually having to run it"*.
 In our case, we use it mainly to check type annotations added to our code.
 Invoke the tool via